What is a Term Loan and How Can You Secure One?

 How Do Small Business Term Loans Work?

 When you seek out a term loan, the lender agrees to give you a lump sum of cash in exchange for future payments.
 These payments are usually monthly, but you can work out other arrangements.
-Most likely, you’ll agree on the interest rate, the maturity date, and whether there are any reset rate provisions.
+You’ll agree on the interest rate, the maturity date, and whether there are any reset rate provisions.

-The solution to this problem is to pursue a short term loan or choose longer lasting assets.
+The solution to this problem is to pursue a short-term loan or choose longer-lasting assets.
 Luckily, assets such as cars are likely to last longer than six years.
-However, if you have to spend significant money on maintaining an older vehicle, you’ll get less benefits from the loan.
+However, if you must spend significant money on maintaining an older vehicle, you’ll benefit less from the loan.

 Every financing option has advantages and disadvantages, and term loans are no exception.
-When you learn about the pros and cons of term loans, you’ll feel more confident in pursuing this option.
+Once you understand the pros and cons of term loans, you’ll feel more confident in pursuing this funding option.

 Advantages of Term Loans

-- Term loans can provide funding for needed fixed assets or equipment.
+- Potential for Additional Income: Term loans can provide funding for needed fixed assets or equipment.
 These assets can generate income, which will be put towards paying off the loan.

-- The loan can be structured with low monthly payments.
-This helps you buy more assets without exhausting your cash flow.
+- Low Monthly Down Payments: Receiving a term loan with low monthly payments will help you buy more assets without exhausting your cash flow.

-- You don’t need excellent personal or business credit to qualify.
-Generally, a credit score of around 650 should be enough to qualify for a term loan.
+- Less Strict Credit Requirements: You don’t need excellent personal or business credit to qualify.
+A credit score of around 650 should be enough to qualify for a term loan.
 However, higher credit scores will attract better loan rates and terms.

-- A term loan can help grow a business when suppliers of fixed assets aren’t willing to extend credit.
+- Added Cash Flow: A term loan can help grow a business when suppliers of fixed assets aren’t willing to extend credit.
 Due to this, your business won’t have to wait for cash reserves to fund the purchases of assets.

-- When used correctly, this type of leverage can boost your company’s returns.
-By purchasing assets that produce economic value, the leverage factor can help you buy more.
+- Potential for Increased Returns: When used correctly, this type of leverage can boost your company’s returns.
+By buying assets that produce economic value, the leverage factor can help you buy more.

-- Businesses can secure a significant amount of capital without losing equity.
-Conversely, venture capital companies that fund large sums will require a portion of the equity in a company.
+- Ability to Maintain Ownership: Businesses can secure a significant amount of capital without losing equity.
+Conversely, venture capital companies that fund large sums will require a part of the equity in a company.
 Losing equity means losing some control over your business.

-- Since banks are the dominant provider of term loans, they’re also the most difficult to obtain.
+- Hard to Qualify For: Since banks are the dominant provider of term loans, they are also the most difficult to obtain.

 - Collateral Often Required: Banks may require collateral and personal guarantees in order to provide term loans to business owners.
 Due to this, there won’t be any protection against bankers going after personal assets.

-- If the assets purchased from the loan amount don’t produce value, and there are several months left on the term loan, the business owner may be upside down.
+- Potential for Loss: If the assets bought from the loan amount don’t produce value, and there are several months left on the term loan, the business owner may be upside down.
 This means that the business is paying money for no value.

-- Some term loans are structured with prepay penalties.
+- Potential Prepayment Penalties: Some term loans are structured with prepay penalties.
 If you want to pay off the loan before its maturity date, you might pay hefty fees.
 This will increase the total cost of the loan, even though you paid it off earlier than needed.